Boulton Paul P.111: Design and development

 Throughout the late 1940s and early 1950s, the Allied Powers sought to maximise the capabilities of their militaries and industries by investigating and harnessing the wartime advances made in Nazi Germany during the Second World War.
 In particular, these nations were keen to explore and integrate numerous aerospace advances and theories acquired through activities akin to Operation Paperclip.
 In Britain, the Air Ministry issued Specification E.27/46, which called for an experimental aircraft to perform an investigation of the then-unfamiliar delta planform wing, particularly in terms of its stability and controllability.
 The aircraft manufacturer Boulton Paul opted to pursue this specification and tasked its chief designer, Dr S. C. Redshaw, with producing an appropriate aircraft.

 The resulting aircraft, designated P.111, was a basic aircraft specifically designed for Delta wing research.
 In terms of its basic configuration, the P.111 was designed to be the smallest possible airframe that would accommodate both a single Rolls-Royce Nene turbojet engine, a Martin-Baker-built ejection seat and a delta wing.
 Because of the need to internally house the relatively wide Nene engine, which used a centrifugal compressor, the fuselage of the P.111 had a rather tubby appearance; air was supplied to the engine via a flattened oval nose intake.
 The inward-retracting landing gear had a noticeably wide track and a tall nosewheel leg placed it at 17° on the ground; sizable doors covered the recesses of the undercarriage while retracted.
-All-metal construction was used throughout the aircraft, with the exception of the wing extensions and the fin tip, which were of glass-reinforced plastic; the exterior skin of the aircraft typically used a stressed-skin approach.
+All-metal construction was used throughout the aircraft, with the exception of the wing extensions and the fin tip, which were of glass-reinforced plastic; the skin of the aircraft was a stressed structural element.